pearu/f2py/doc/fparser-l.rst

 standards.
 Support for Fortran following more recent standards has been added on an as-required basis and consists of:

-* The SELECT TYPE block
+* The SELECT TYPE block (including the TYPE IS, CLASS IS and CLASS DEFAULT clauses)

 Reference
 ^^^^^^^^^